El Niño returns in the Pacific

 Earth revolution.

 Warm currents move eastward from the Pacific Ocean (South America) to the Atlantic Ocean, tropics that get more rainstorms in spring and summer.
 Moreover, marine communities move along the currents, which leaves the Pacific dry region scarcer.
-Desert coastlines have lesser marine populations; most of them move to cooler areas and experience dry seasons (less rain).
+Desert coastlines have lesser marine populations; most of them move to cooler areas and experience drier seasons (less rain).
 For example, warm water upwelling in South America sees fewer anchovies and drier coastlines (less rain in desert regions).
 On the other hand, the Atlantic Gulf gets more precipitation, floods, and storms, as predicted by Mr Weatherman and Pow weather forecast.

 Marine communities and all species play a greater role in keeping oceans temperature regulated.